goetzrobin/spartan/README.md

 ### Install Dependencies

-Run `pnpm install` to install the dependencies of this project.
+Run `bun install` to install the dependencies of this project.

 ### Development with storybook

 A storybook project is set up and is the primary way to develop UI components.
 You can run it with:

 ```
-pnpm storybook
+bun run storybook
 ```

 At the root of each primitive's folder, e.g. `libs/ui/accordion` you will find a stories file, e.g, `accordion.stories.ts`.